O-T-O-Z/OldMaid/docs/model.md

 Player 1 discarded a pair of A
 Player 2 discarded a pair of A
 ```
-Since two pairs of A's were discarded, this card type is no longer in the deck.
+Since two pairs of Aces were discarded, this card type is no longer in the deck.
 Then, the game starts, and the players take turns in drawing a card from another player.
 The order of the players is determined randomly at the beginning of the game,
 and player 2 is the first to draw a card: